Birational Kleinian groups: Birational Kleinian groups are elementary

-Replacing $Y$ with the blow up at the indeterminacy points of $\phi$ outside $U$, we can assume from the beginning that $\phi^{-1}$ does not contract any curve intersecting $Z'$.
-We can also assume that no (-1)-curves contracted by $\phi$ onto a point of $Z'$ lies outside $U$.
-This means that the connected chains of (rational) curves contracted by $\phi$ onto a point of $Z'$ intersect $U$ in their components which are (-1)-curves.
-In particular if an indeterminacy point of $\phi^{-1}$ is in $Z'$ then it is the image of a point in $U$ at which $\phi$ is regular.
+Replacing $Y$ with the blow up at the indeterminacy points of $\phi$ outside $U$, we can assume that $\operatorname{Ind}(\phi)\subset U$.
+By the previous paragraph the image of any indeterminacy point of $\phi$ is disjoint from $Z'$.
+Again up to replacing $Y$ with a blow up, we can also assume that no (-1)-curves contracted by $\phi$ onto a point of $Z'$ lie outside $U$.